cocode/TrekBot/README.md

 All versions are intended to by byte-by-byte compatible, but are not there yet - but they are close.
-TrekBot and BasicTestSuite are part of the plan to verify full compatibility.
+TrekBot and BasicTestSuite are part of the plan to ensure full compatibility.

 ## Running TrekBot